 The second phase is evocation and exploration.
 At this point, emotions are evoked and even intensified.
-The therapist also helps the client to understand how she might be interfering with her own experience of emotion.
+The therapist also helps the client to understand how they might be interfering with their own experience of emotion.
 Such examples of interference would include changing the subject and beginning to talk about the emotion in a cognitive manner as a way to distance oneself from the experience.
 The third phase is transformation and generation of alternatives.
-It is at this point that the therapist helps the client construct alternative ways of thinking, feeling, and doing that are more consistent with her real self.
+It is at this point that the therapist helps the client construct alternative ways of thinking, feeling, and doing that are more consistent with their real self.
 Empirical studies have shown that emotion-focused therapy is effective with depression and emotional trauma (Greenberg & Watson, 2006).

-Another therapeutic technique that has gained popularity and been empirically shown to be effective is mindfulness (Creswell, 2017).
+Another therapeutic technique that has gained popularity and been empirically shown to be effective is mindfulness (Creswell, 2017; Ong et al., 2020).
 Mindfulness techniques were originally meditation techniques developed in Theravada Buddhism.
 These techniques involve an increased, focused, purposeful awareness of the present moment.
 The idea is to relate to one's thoughts and experiences in an open, nonjudgmental, and accepting manner (Kabat-Zinn, 1990).
 The basic technique is for the individual to observe thoughts without reacting to them in the present.
-This increases sensitivity to important features of the environment and one's internal reactions, leading to better self-management and awareness as an
+This increases sensitivity to important features of the environment and one's internal reactions, leading to better self-management and awareness as an alternative to ruminating about the past or worrying about the future.
+This in turn reduces self-criticism.